 Ranging in size and capacity from simple burrito-bags to modular cradle-and-drybag systems, handlebar and cockpit-based bags and rolls can stow a lot of gear into a relatively small space.
 Ideal for bulky-yet-compressible items like sleeping bags and pads, extra layers and soft goods.

-The full size expedition-grade Blackburn Outpost Elite Handlebar Roll and Apidura Backcountry both feature heavy duty, waterproof, compressible seam-welded nylon construction, water-tight side-load expandable roll closures and external shock cord webbing for additional gear capacity.
-As with other products in the Blackburn lineup, the Outpost Elite features thoughtful extras such as a cradle-mount, which locks gear down for a stable ride while allowing effortless removal in camp for easy loading.
-Other features include an air-purge valve to assist in compression and two rows of external straps for auxiliary gear.
+The full size expedition-grade large volume handlebar bags typically feature heavy duty, waterproof, compressible seam-welded nylon construction, water-tight side-load expandable roll closures and external shock cord webbing for additional gear capacity.
+Some even utilize cradle-mounting systems, which lock gear down for a stable ride while allowing effortless removal in camp for easy loading.
+Other features include an air-purge valves to assist in compression and external straps for auxiliary gear.

 Expanding on the universal mounting idea, Salsa created the EXP Series Anything Cage as a standalone bar-mounted cradle for securing dry bags, sleeping bags or bedrolls.
 The cage is slightly offset from the bars, giving cables and levers plenty of space without stressing, compressing, or kinking your housing.

 The fully-loaded bikepacking rig comes with its own unique challenges.
 Things like tents, sleeping pads, extra food, oversized water bottles, or any kind of water bottles for that matter if using a full framebag — where do they fit?
 Luckily a lot of these problems have already been solved for you.